jackreimers/Injact/README.md

 ## Bindings
 When binding classes or objects you can use chained methods to specify how the object should be bound to the container.
-Bindings can be defined via an interface or a concrete class.

 ### Bind\<TConcrete\>
 - `TConcrete` must be a non-abstract concrete class.